-Attractive, comfortable ground floor apartment in Edwardian seaside cottage, surrounded by lovely gardens.
+Beautifully presented ground floor apartment in pretty Edwardian seaside cottage, surrounded by lovely gardens.
 Superbly located for exploring the beautiful North Norfolk coast.
 10 minute walk to Sheringham's high street, shops and restaurants, the Blue Flag beach, steam railway, theatre and coast path.
-The apartment, on the ground floor of the owners' home, is completely self-contained, with its own entrance.
+The apartment is completely self-contained, with its own entrance.
 It is entirely level, ideal for families with children or older guests.
 Ample private off-street parking on our driveway- leave the car, walk or take the excellent Coasthopper bus or the train.
+Free high speed wifi.
+Open all year, with short breaks available from October to April.
+With central heating, additional electric radiators and a log fire the cottage is very cosy in winter.

-The light, airy open-plan living area has recently been redecorated in coastal colours, with new furniture throughout and lots of driftwood art!
-It offers an attractive sitting area, with comfortable leather sofas around the original Norfolk brick fireplace (and log fires in winter), spacious dining area and well-equipped kitchen with oven, fridge/ freezer compartment and microwave.
+The light, airy open-plan living area has recently been redecorated in coastal colours, with new furniture throughout and lots of driftwood art to brighten your holiday.
+It offers an attractive sitting area, with comfortable leather sofas around the original Norfolk brick fireplace, spacious dining area and well-equipped kitchen with oven, fridge/ freezer compartment, microwave and everyday essentials.

-There are two bedrooms, (one double, one twin, both with deep, comfortable mattresses and good quality bed linen), a shower room with sink and spacious shower, and a separate wc/ washbasin.
+There are two bedrooms, one double, one twin, both with deep, comfortable mattresses and good quality bed linen.
+Both the shower room (washbasin and spacious shower) and the separate wc/ washbasin are brand new for 2015, with good quality contemporary fittings.
 Outside there is a private courtyard garden with seating area, picnic bench and beach hut playhouse.
-In addition, apartment guests are welcome to enjoy the lawned south-facing garden, with plenty of seating and tables, and the pretty vintage style summerhouse.
+In addition, guests from both our apartments are welcome to enjoy the sunny, lawned south-facing garden, with plenty of seating and tables, and the pretty vintage style summerhouse which has four comfy chairs.

-Free high speed wifi internet access, TV, CD and DVD players, toys (including a huge box of Duplo), local interest books, walking guides, maps, games and good fiction library.
-Tea, coffee, fresh milk and biscuits provided for your arrival.
+Free high speed wifi internet access, TV, CD and DVD players, toys (including a huge box of Duplo), local interest books, walking guides, maps, games, fiction library and our own detailed information pack.
+Tea, coffee, fresh milk and Norfolk cake provided for your arrival.
 Children heading for the beach will find buckets and spades, crabbing nets and toy sailing boats.
 All bed linen, heating and electricity included.
 Please bring your own towels and teatowels.
-Good quality travel cot and high chair.
+Good quality travel cot, high chair, baby bath, toddler step and nursery tableware.
 No smoking, no pets.

 |Size||Sleeps up to 4, 2 bedrooms|